 This is an eight day high level glacier trek, linking the famous Alpine centres of Chamonix in France and Zermatt in Switzerland.
 The route traverses passes, glaciers and easier summits along the way, offering stunning views and scenery.
 Each night we stay at a mountain hut or valley hotel.
 This is a very accessible week, suitable for fit hill walkers as well as mountaineers wanting to enjoy a classic high mountain journey.

 The pace is quite relaxed, with plenty of time for photos and enjoying the scenery each day, but you need to be fit and prepared for back to back 4-9 hour days of walking on high mountain trails.
-Regular sport and exercise in the run up to your trip, plus getting away for a few weekends hill walking (ideally in Wales, the Lake District or Scotland) would be ideal preparation for this trip!
+Regular sport and exercise in the run up to your trip, plus getting away for a few weekends hill walking (ideally in Wales, the Lake District or Scotland) would be ideal preparation for this trip.
+If you want to practice some rope skills, a Lakes District or North Wales scrambling course in the run up to the trip would be ideal.

 One IFMGA guide trekking with 6 hikers.